MonkSoul/Furion/README.md

 [Furion](https://gitee.com/dotnetchina/Furion) uses the [MIT](https://gitee.com/dotnetchina/Furion/blob/v4/LICENSE) open source license.

-## Donate
+## Sponsor

 Furion is an MIT licensed open-source project.
-If Furion has been helpful to you and you would like to see Furion continue to grow, please consider sponsoring us.
+If Furion has been helpful to you and you would like to see Furion continue to grow, please consider [sponsoring](http://furion.baiqian.ltd/docs/donate) us.

 [![](./handbook/static/img/crmeb-spec.jpg)](http://github.crmeb.net/u/furion)